Welcome to your travel guide and tourist information about short trips and city breaks in Vienna, Austria: www.viennahipsterguide.com

 You can take a tour around the vineyards and the wine taverns of the city with the Vienna Heurigen Express, a cozy hop on hop off type of mini train.
 Check out timetables here:

 The word 'heurige' roughly translates into wine taverns.
 You can find the Viennese Heurige across the wine villages of the capital.
-You can find more information about them by doing a quick google search for the word 'heuriger' and one of the wine villages of Vienna listed below:
+Here is a list of the wine villages of Vienna:

-Hier is a PDF File about Viennese wine taverns: Wiener Heurigen Guide 2020
+Hier is a list about the top Viennese wine taverns: Wiener Top-Heurige, and here is an extended list of Wiener Heurigen (wine taverns).

 Web: https://www.weingut-wieselthaler.at/